Newspaper Page Text

 list who has been conducting in

-terracial religious meetings at his
+terracial religious meeting' at his

 residence in Sayville and feeding

-“multitudes” for the past year.
+•■multitudes" for the past year

 The witnesses before the Grand